Frequently asked questions

 On projects of the right scale, competitions can be a successful procurement model; they help prioritise good design and bring the highest quality of thinking to a client’s project.
 The NZIA has developed guidelines for the fair and equitable running of an Architectural Design Competition.
 You can download that document here.

-What do I do if there is a dispute?
+What do I do if there is a dispute, or I want to file a complaint?